 (Co-Director, Book, Music, Lyrics)

-wrote and directed his first feature film, Cannibal!
+Trey Parker wrote and directed his first feature film, Cannibal!
 The Musical, while attending the University of Colorado in Boulder.
-A few years later, Trey co-created the hit animated series South Park with Matt Stone (his college friend and Cannibal! producer).
-Debuting on Comedy Central in 1997 and currently in its twentieth season, South Park has won five Emmy Awards as well as the coveted Peabody Award.
+A few years later, Trey co-created the hit animated series South Park with Matt Stone, his college friend and Cannibal! producer.
+Debuting on Comedy Central in 1997 and currently in its 22nd season, South Park has won five Emmy Awards as well as the coveted Peabody Award.
 The same year South Park debuted, Parker wrote, directed and starred in the film Orgazmo.
 Two years later, Parker and Stone released the critically acclaimed feature film South Park: Bigger, Longer & Uncut.
 The musical, which Parker directed and co- wrote, earned an Oscar nomination for Best Song and the first ever New York Film Critics Circle Award for an animated film.
 In 2004, the pair returned to theatres with Team America: World Police, an action movie co-written and directed by Parker that starred a cast of marionettes.
 It has been a long-time dream of Parker’s to write a musical for Broadway.
 He won four Tonys for The Book of Mormon, including Best Musical, as well as the Grammy for The Best Musical Theater Album.
 Trey Parker is originally from Conifer, Colorado.

 (Book, Music, Lyrics)